 Above, Little Village painted a DUKTIG a mint green then covered the backsplash with vintage wallpaper backsplash.
 New pink ceramic knobs cap off the look.

-What I love: the whole kitchen has been spray painted white with "marble" contact paper" applied to the countertop.
+The kitchen from Amanda Krovic was spray painted white and blue, with "marble" contact paper" applied to the countertop.
 The sink and fixtures were painted copper.
-This mom reports the total cost of the upgrades was $25.

-What I love: the pop of bright turquoise paint, stained top and retro-style wallpaper (also by IKEA) all make for a cute mid-century modern play kitchen from Little Years.
+The pop of bright turquoise paint, stained top and retro-style wallpaper (also by IKEA) all make for a cute mid-century modern play kitchen from Little Years.

-What I love: the gold painted accents, adhesive lights, "butcher block" contact paper, and a faux subway tile backsplash.
+From Babiekins Magazine comes a kitchen with gold painted accents, adhesive lights, "butcher block" contact paper, and a faux subway tile backsplash.
 There's even under-cabinet lighting made with LED touch lights.
 Genius.

-What I love: plastic gold knobs, stained countertop, gold spray painted fixtures are all great additions, from A Life in Detail.
+The plastic gold knobs, stained countertop, and gold spray painted fixtures are all great additions, from A Life in Detail.

-What I love: a fabric window skirt, new paint and painted fixtures and, the most labor intensive addition: a painted marble faux finish
+Visual Vocabulaire added a fabric window skirt as the backsplash, new paint and painted fixtures and — the most labor intensive addition: a painted marble faux finish countertop.

-What I love: fruity decorative paper and tea towel with minty green painted accents.
+This kitchen now has fruity decorative paper and tea towel with minty green painted accents.
 All are playful and fun additions from Peachy Parade.

-What I love: "stainless-steel" contact paper on the oven and microwave doors and peel-and-stick "tiles" on a plywood backing are all perfect — all from The Shaker House.
+The "stainless-steel" contact paper on the oven and microwave doors, along with the peel-and-stick "tiles" on a plywood backing are all perfect — all from The Shaker House.